PRIOR RESULTS

 Gang assault: DISMISSED

 Complainant attacked by group as part of gang induction.
-Assailants attempted to sever complainant’s hand with knives.
+Assailants attempted to sever complainant's hand with knives.
 Client identified and arrested in vicinity of crime shortly after the incident.
-Established an alibi, presented it to the prosecution under "controlled" circumstances, and D.A. agreed to dismiss all charges.
+Established an alibi and presented it to the prosecution.
+Result: D.A. agreed to dismiss all charges.

 Burglary: NOT GUILTY